zama-ai/fhe_ios_demo/README.md

 - `Info.plist`
 - `ios-arm64`
 - `ios-arm64-simulator`

+# Compiling the Data Vault and end-user application

+TODO

 # End-user Application Server
 This repo also contains the backend implementations of the end-user applications.
 See the [server readme](Server/README.md) for more details on how to run these backends.